aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/max-index-in-row-and-column/_index.md

 type: docs
 weight: 600
 url: /javascript-cpp/get-max-index-in-row-and-column/
-description: Learn how to Get Max Column Index in Row and Max Row Index in Column through the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to get the max column index in a row and the max row index in a column through the Aspose.Cells for JavaScript via C++ API.
 keywords: Get Max Column Index in Row JavaScript via C++, Get Max Row Index in Column JavaScript via C++, Get Max Data Column Index in Row JavaScript via C++, Get Max Data Row Index in Column JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**
 When you only need to manipulate some data on the rows or columns, you need to know the data range of rows and columns.
 Aspose.Cells for JavaScript via C++ offers this feature.
 To obtain the maximum column index on a row, you can obtain the [**Row.lastCell**](https://reference.aspose.com/cells/javascript-cpp/row/#lastCell--) and [**Row.lastDataCell**](https://reference.aspose.com/cells/javascript-cpp/row/#lastDataCell--) methods, and then use the [**Cell.column**](https://reference.aspose.com/cells/javascript-cpp/cell/#column--) method to obtain the maximum column index and maximum data column index.
-But in order to obtain the maximum row index and maximum row data index on a column, you need to create a range on the column, then traverse the range to find the last cell, and finally call the [**Cell.row**](https://reference.aspose.com/cells/javascript-cpp/cell/#row--) method on the cell.
+But in order to obtain the maximum row index and maximum data row index on a column, you need to create a range on the column, then traverse the range to find the last cell, and finally call the [**Cell.row**](https://reference.aspose.com/cells/javascript-cpp/cell/#row--) method on the cell.

 Aspose.Cells for JavaScript via C++ provides the following properties and methods to help you achieve your goals.
 - [**Row.lastCell**](https://reference.aspose.com/cells/javascript-cpp/row/#lastCell--)